 Day 04: Kashi Vishwanathji darshan Bodhgaya

-Day 05: Bodhgaya Bodhgaya to Baijnath Dham by road
+Day 05: Bodhgaya to Baijnath Dham by road

-Day 06: Bodhgaya to Baidyanath Dham by road Baijanth to Kolkata by train
+Day 06: Bodhgaya to Baidyanath Dham by road Baijnath to Kolkata by train

-Day 07: Baijanth to Kolkata by train Kolkata to Gangasagar to Kolkata
+Day 07: Baijnath to Kolkata by train Kolkata to Gangasagar to Kolkata

 Day 08: Kolkata to Ganga Sagar to Kolkata, Kolkata to Bhubaneswar to Puri